With over 497,000 people, the region comprises about 14% of total state population.

 Disparate outcomes by race signal institutional biases.
 This indicator identifies that a different service model may be required to impact the disparities.

 Download CT Department of Public Health's 2015 Annual Registration Reports (the most current publicly available data).
 For more information on fetal mortality — see Tables 5 & 6 — and for infant mortality see Tables 7 & 8.

 The data below are from the Department of Mental Health and Addiction Services, and include admissions to both public and private programs.

 In the Central region, there were 2,253 mental health admissions and 3,804 substance use admissions.

 These data indicate how many people are accessing services but it doesn’t tell who in the community might need services but is not able to get access or is not seeking them out.

-About 41% of all admissions were for heroin, followed by alcohol with 36%.
-Marijuana accounted for 11% of admissions.
+About 36% of all admissions were for Alcohol, followed by Heroin with 22% and Marijuana, Hashish, THC at 12% of admissions.

 This data story was developed with support from the CONNECTing Children and Families to Care, a statewide initiative to create a partnership between families, state agencies, and service providers at the local, regional, and state levels.
 To learn more about this project, watch a short video in English (or in Spanish).